 The WNRCD is a strong advocate of sustainable forestry practices, and work to ensure that Vermont’s forest land resources retain their economic, social, and ecological benefits.
 Forests are an important component of Vermont’s landscape providing myriad benefits to both people and wildlife.
 They serve as a home and refuge for countless animal species.
 They provide timber and maple sap to help bolster our economy.
 They filter and clean water.
 They offer countless recreational opportunities to adults and children alike.
 Our forestland is at risk: from development, improper management, and even climate change.
 Through targeted projects and programs, WNRCD is working to ensure that our forests stay healthy and continue to provide their economic and environmental benefits.

 Portable Skidder Bridges Skidder bridges are a tool used by loggers to reduce stream-bank erosion when crossing rivers or streams with heavy equipment.
-In spring 2020, Winooski NRCD retired our portable skidder bridge program.
-If you are a logger interested in renting a skidder bridge to protect water quality while on the job, please contact the VT Department of Forests, Parks and Recreation.
+WNRCD currently has a 17′ hemlock portable skidder bridge for rent.
+Please contact the District Manager at firstname.lastname@example.org if you are interested in learning more.

 Use of a skidder bridge is a practice encouraged in Vermont’s “Acceptable Management Practices” (AMP’s).